dimyatimaulana/satu-medis/README.md

-My repository to learn CRUD operation and Authentication with JWT Token,
+My repository to learn CRUD operations and Authentication with JWT Token,

 Latest feature:
 1. Login and Register